One of the oldest digital marketing tactics, email marketing, has one of the highest returns on investment today.

 Just like you stick your menu to the top of the page, you can add an email signup option to that same menu.
 Or you can just leave the signup form, and lose the menu.

 This can work especially well on blog posts, where people will be in direct touch with your content and able to perceive its value.
-If they are also constantly reminded there is a chance to receive this kind of content on a regular basis, they will be tempted to sign up.
+If they are also constantly reminded there is a chance to receive this kind of content regularly, they will be tempted to sign up.

-Gamified and Interactive Forms to Collect Visitors Emails
+5. Gamified and Interactive Forms to Collect Visitor’s Emails

 The signup forms you use can also be made quite interesting, in order to boost the likelihood of conversion.
 You can do quizzes and mini games, for example.
 You can also test someone’s knowledge about a specific subject or offer tests that will pair them up with a certain item or service.